-The Charter School maintains its operating funds in one financial institution in the form of a non-interest bearing business checking account.
-This account is covered under the Federal Deposit Insurance Corporation (FDIC) Program.
+The Charter School maintains its operating funds in one financial institution in the form of noninterest bearing business checking accounts, demand deposit accounts and money market savings.
+These accounts are covered under the Federal Deposit Insurance Corporation (FDIC) Program.
 Federal Deposit Insurance Corporation Insurance coverage is \$250,000 per account category.
 Deposits held in non-interest-bearing transaction accounts are aggregated with interest-bearing deposits and the combined total is insured up to \$250,000.